Collaborative Academic Testing Service

 What if we have decided to apply to additional schools and would like the CATS report sent to the newly-added schools?

-Please complete the Authorization to Release CATS Evaluation to Third Party form and mail it or email it to the CATS office.
+Please email the CATS office with your request.
 Note that an administrative fee of $15 will apply to each school that is not contracted with CATS and other professionals.

 We have lost our copy of the parent report from a previous year.
 How do we obtain a copy?